Slim (band)

-As of 2025, Slim has reunited with a new member, Theo Tudor (Hogg's son).
+As of 2025, Slim reunited with a new member, Theo Tudor (Hogg's son).
 Their first show back was as one of the headliners for the August Go Live festival at the Christchurch Town Hall.
 The band has also celebrated their reformation with a new album, 'Eating The Dirt - The '98 Demos'.
 It features tracks recorded in the late 90's, most of which had never been released.
+An extra single from the '98 demos, Christmas Dog, was released in December 2025.
+Theo has now been replaced by long-time Christchurch guitarist, Brendan Yates.
+The band will be heading into the studio to work on new music in October 2026.